doggoboiwastaken/portfolio/content/pages/index.md

       After years of soul searching and personal discovery, I've found my passion-- making things.
 When it comes to engineering, there is no one principal that I enjoy the most.
 Making things require many steps.
       Therefore, I never limit myself to one activity.
+I'd be bored out of my mind if I did.
     styles:
       self:
         height: auto